swork/1w-test/src/board_construction.md

 hand, so generally strip the wires first and probably give up this desireable lives-forever property.
 But I have some similar assemblies many years old still functioning.

-Besides not yet having populated the board with the actual 1W nodes I want to test bus-master software against, I haven't yet arranged to install a small FET for the strong pullup function required by some 1W nodes during some operations.
-I'll update this para when that's done.